DeepRank/pdbprep/README.md

 outside the `pdbprep` context.
 If you want to use `pdb-tools` for any other need, install the official package `pip install pdb-tools`, and cite the original work.

+## Configure the path to the PRAS executable

-If PRAS was not placed in the default location (as suggested above), add the absolute path to the PRAS file in the `run_pdbprep.sh` file (edit line 4 of `run_pdbprep.sh`).
+Add the absolute path to the PRAS file in the `run_pdbprep.sh` file (edit line 4 of `run_pdbprep.sh`).

 # How to run